 Amounts you receive from your employer while you're sick or injured are part of your salary or wages.

-- Report the amount you receive on the line "Wages, salaries, tips, etc." on Form 1040, U.S. Individual Income Tax Return.
+- Report the amount you receive on the line "Wages, salaries, tips, etc." on Form 1040, U.S. Individual Income Tax Return or Form 1040-SR, U.S. Tax Return for Seniors (PDF).

 - You must include in your income sick pay from any of the following: